clipboard copy.png

 Licensing Fee Calculation

-To Summarize: Your promotion is running for the next 30 days and you’re planning to spend $500 on the total “Ad Campaign.”
+EXAMPLE: Your promotion is running for the next 30 days and you’re planning to spend $500 on the total “Ad Campaign.”

 Based on the sliding scale above, I calculate your Commercial Licensing Fee to be 15% of your $500 Ad Spend / Media Buy: $75